 Saturday, April 10

 Snetterton, Norfolk, England.
 Autocar F2 Trophy Prior to Snetterton, Jim tested the two new Indy Lotus 38s and the F1 Lotus 33 at Silverstone.
-Despite running offset suspension and Trenton oval gear ratios, Jim was only a few seconds away from an F1 time with the new 38.
+Despite running offset suspension and Trenton oval gear ratios, Jim was only a few seconds away from an F1 time with the new 38 (pictured below at its Cheshunt launch).
 That was the good news; the bad was that the latest Ford V8 engine was not looking good: the Offenhausers dominated the early USAC races.
 Could Lotus-Ford turn it around in time for the month of May?
 Although Jim had practised the new Ron Harris Lotus 35-Cosworth in the wet at Silverstone on March 20, he didn’t race it for the first time until this Snetterton meeting.
 The entry was outstanding – as detailed in another post.
 The 35, like the 27 and 32, was art on wheels – a smaller Lotus 33, in effect, built around the Chapman trademark monocoque.
 It was finished in Team Lotus green and yellow, with “Ron Harris Team Lotus” signwriting on the flanks.
 Jim drove one car and his F1 team-mate, Mike Spence, the other (powered by a BRM engine).
 Jim wore his customary blue Dunlop overalls and Bell Magnum with white peak.

 Jochen Rindt took the pole in the Winkelmann Brabham (in a phrase that would become familiar over the next three years), ahead of Graham Hill, Jackie Stewart, Mike Beckwith, Jim, Alan Rees, Jack in the Brabham-Honda, Denny Hulme and Mike Spence, but, with Jochen running into ignition problems at the start, Heat One fell wide open.
 The leading bunch: Stewart, Brabham, Beckwith (who we featured strongly in our 1963 Clark posts: very under-rated!)
 Hill, Clark and Rees.
 The Brabhams had the handling and top speed advantage but Jim used the tow and all of his skill to keep the 35 up there.
 Jim led across the line after seven laps – and was then swamped again as the pack responded.
 Thus they entered the final lap.
 The crowd was on tenterhooks; the atmosphere was electric.
 Graham Hill led into the last corner but Jim pulled up alongside him, failing to win by a margin smaller than even the timekeepers could measure.
 Graham Hill drove brilliantly too in Heat Two, scything John Coombs’ Brabham back through the field after a sluggish start.
 Jim was leading as the chequered flag loomed….well….at this point I must stand aside for Gregor Grant: “Moustache quivering, Graham Hill was in the throes of one of his astonishing last-minute efforts to track down and pass the leader in the second part of the Autocar Trophy race when, all of a sudden, victory was handed him on a plate when Jim Clark’s Lotus went sick, to crawl over the line with a blown engine.
 Both Hill’s Brabham-BRM and Clark’s Lotus-Cosworth virtually dead-heated in the first part, so wherever was adjudged winner of the second was victor overall…” The verdict in this second race, again by the tiniest of margins, when to Hill.
 The brilliant Mike Beckwith finished second overall for Normand Racing, with Jim third.
 Nor did the entertainment end there: Jim was also out in the factory Lotus Cortina, on this occasion finishing second in class to Frank Gardner’s Willment Cortina.
 Jim lost a little time when he was nerfed by team-mate Jack Sears (with whom Jim and Sally were staying overnight!) and was subsequently slowed when the new BRM-tuned twin-cam in the Ford Lotus Cortina lost power.
 Grant summed up the day’s racing thus in the Autosport editorial of that week: “Last Saturday’s race meeting at Snetterton was one of the closest seen in this country for a long time.
 Graham Hill, Jim Clark, Jack Brabham and others tried all they knew.
 Few will forget the attempts of Clark to wrest the lead from the wily Hill as the pair flashed down the start-finish straight lap after lap.
 Clark tried the right, the left and he attempted to slipstream the Brabham – but each time he fell back as they approached Riches.
 The last lap was tremendous, as Clark drew up alongside Hill so that they virtually dead-heated.
 The BRSCC ran a first-class meeting, the weather actually stayed fine and, all in all, it was a very good day indeed.”